-Please note: Info on Ask a Curator 2020 can be found here
+Please note: Info on Ask a Museum 2022 can be found here

 On the same day that Tony Blair’s memoir, A Journey, was published to considerable media reaction and controversy, discussion of another topic entirely was topping the trend charts on Twitter.
 Remarkably, it was an initiative to stimulate dialogue between the public and museum curators that had become the hottest Twitter subject in the world by mid morning on 1 September.